freezy/android-seed/README.md

 ## Tests

-Obviously stuff doesn't work out of the box (hence this project).
+Obviously stuff didn't work out of the box (hence this project).
 Explanations see below.

 ### Robolectric